E-Commerce Grocery Trends 2024 | ResultFirst

 • Privately obtained ingredients: Supporting local food producers while reducing the environmental impact of transportation.

-• Reduced wastage of food: Food waste is reduced by using products that allow for portion control or have longer shelf lives to prevent spoilage.
+• Reduced food waste: Food waste can be reduced by using products that allow for portion control or have longer shelf lives to prevent spoilage.

 • Responsible sourcing: Responsible sourcing entails ensuring that animals and workers are treated fairly throughout production.